 ~recipe updated 2017 for a little weekend inspiration~

 “There will come soft rains and the smell of the ground …”

-So ‘in between’ recipes are much welcome and that’s how this spinach soup strikes me, and has for many many springs, a way to bridge the seasons and even our lives.
+So "in between" recipes are much welcome and that’s how this spinach soup strikes me – and has for many, many springs – as a soup that bridges the seasons and even our lives.